 It is difficult to predict the number of requests for advice that will be received each year.
 Factors such as the introduction of new legislation and/or guidance or an influx of new businesses may increase the number of requests received.
-However, based on the trends over the past two financial years, it is estimated that approximately 70 requests for business advice will be received for food hygiene and 20 for food standards.

-During 2023/24 the service responded to 65 requests for Hygiene / safety advice from food businesses and 12 requests for food standards advice.
+During 2024/25 the service responded to 40 requests for Hygiene / safety advice from food businesses and 7 requests for food standards advice.